 Children normally receive their first Holy Communion during the second grade.
 Our second grade religious education class prepares students for their first celebration of the Sacrament of Penance and their first reception of Holy Communion.

-If your child is further advanced than the second grade, but has not yet received Holy Communion, please call the Director of Youth Formation, Becky Holder at (918) 744-0023 ext.
-15 to make arrangements and to enroll your child in the appropriate program.
+If your child is further advanced than the second grade, but has not yet received Holy Communion, please call the parish office at 918-744-0023, to make arrangements and to enroll your child in the appropriate program.

 First Holy Communion for Adults